GeowazM/The-Network-of-UNESCO-Sites_Changes-Patterns-visualized-with-Cartograms/README.md

 <br/>

-### Hier noch eine Aufgabe zum Tool "Count Points in Polygon".
+### Hier noch eine Aufgabe zum Tool "Count Points in Polygon" und Exportieren der Tabelle für den Vergleich =) ==> Um möglichst nah am Workflow zu bleiben.

 ### Excersice 4
 Follow the steps in excersice 2 to install the [*cartogram3*](https://plugins.qgis.org/plugins/cartogram3/) plugin.
 Use the World Heritage in Danger file to calculate a cartogram.
 Generate a cartogram with the iterator 5, 10 and 15.